 Here’s a screenshot of the grid I wrote on the whiteboard to go with my lecture.
 As you can see, I have added in the labels for each phase that harmonize with the seasons of learning.
 We ran out of time to finish my lecture, but for the column under “Free Time” here are the notes:

 What do you do when you have free time?

-If you would rather work or play during your free time, you are probably in core phase.
+If you would rather play during your free time, you are probably in core phase.

-If you would rather read or learn during your free time, you are probably in love of learning phase.
+If you would rather read or learn whatever you want during your free time, you are probably in love of learning phase.

-If you would rather read or learn, submitting to a mentor’s guidance of what to read and learn, then you are probably in scholar or depth phase.
+If you would rather read, study, and learn, submitting to a mentor’s guidance of what to read and learn, then you are probably in scholar or depth phase.